 Release notes

-On this page you will find changes in the software that are useful to know if you are a visitor or editor.
+On this page, you will find changes to the software that are useful to know if you are a visitor or editor.

 For visitors: